 Soap: Honey Beer

-A moisturizing natural soap with a fabulous lather.
-The organic honey and the hops give this bar a nice clean scent with a hint of sweetness.
+A mild, moisturizing, unscented natural face and body soap infused with soothing hops flowers and nutrient-rich beer and enriched with nourishing honey and unrefined shea and cocoa butters.
+The honey and the hops give this fluffy lathering bar a fresh clean scent with a hint of sweetness.

 - Out Of Stock

-- Hops Flowers soften, soothe and calm inflammation
+- Hops Flowers soften, help soothe and calm irritated or inflamed skin.

 We use beer from Great Lakes Brewing Company as part of their sustainability chain.
 Read more about Great Lakes in the FAQs on this page.